Xanthorrhoea minor

-Xanthorrhoea minor is a species of grasstree of the genus Xanthorrhoea native to south-eastern Australia.
+Xanthorrhoea minor is a species of trunkless grasstree in the family Asphodelaceae native to south-eastern Australia.
 It was one of the many species authored by the Scottish botanist Robert Brown.

 Unlike some other species of grasstree, it lacks a trunk, and its leaves grow from one or more underground stems.
 The leaves are green.
 It flowers from October to November.